Snagsvkrv/SpecShield/README.md

 ### Local Development
 1. Start MongoDB locally on port 27017
+2. Start Kafka locally on port 9092
-2. Run the Spring Boot application
+3. Run the Spring Boot application
-3. Application will be available at http://localhost:9000
+4. Application will be available at http://localhost:9000

 ## Configuration
 - **Port**: 9000
 - **Context Path**: /specshield
-- **MongoDB**: Configurable via SPRING_DATA_MONGODB_URI environment variable

-## Dependencies
-- Spring Boot 4.0.0
-- Spring Data MongoDB
-- Spring WebFlux (for HTTP client)
-- JsonPath (for JSON assertions)
-- Lombok (for reducing boilerplate code)